Nicholas-DeMarco/stock-analysis/README.md

   ![VBA_Challenge_2017](https://user-images.githubusercontent.com/114521887/197074266-1ebf4f5e-fa2f-4a3e-8b18-a80191d24f92.png)

   To make it even easier, I added a couple buttons to make the process very easy.
 The "Run Analysis for All" button will return you a box that allows you to enter the which year you would like to see the return values of the stocks.
-The reason this button works is because I assigned a Macro that allows it to go through the entire code and return all of your wanted reults with the click of a button.
+The reason this button works is because I assigned a Macro that allows it to go through the entire code and return all of your wanted results with the click of a button.
 As you can see, the stocks did very well in the year 2017.
 "TERP" was our only stocks that had a negative return.
 Every other stock saw a positive return.
 "DQ" came in with our best return of 199.4%.

   Now we can also look at our stock results for the year 2018.
 Below is a picture of our final results for the year 2018.